 This webinar is for teachers, school staff, parents and anyone else seeking information about promoting healthy lifestyles among adolescents.
 Specifically, this webinar will focus on the Health4Life Initiative, a new school-based digital intervention designed to reduce the risk of chronic disease by modifying key lifestyle habits during adolescence.

 Chronic diseases, such as cardiovascular diseases, diabetes, cancers and mental disorders, are the leading cause of death in Australia.
 Physical inactivity, unhealthy eating, risky alcohol use, smoking, sedentary recreational screen time and poor sleep are the “Big 6” risk factors associated with chronic disease.
 Although the majority of young people are free of chronic disease, far fewer are free of these risk factors.
 Providing education about the Big 6 to adolescents is critical to ensure that these risk behaviours do not become entrenched, and to reduce short-term harms such as obesity and mental health problems among youth.

-This webinar was developed by Dr Katrina Champion at the Matilda Centre, University of Sydney and Northwestern University Feinberg School of Medicine, and was informed by a review of the research evidence on this topic.
+This webinar was developed by Dr Katrina Champion at the Matilda Centre for Research in Mental Health and Substance Use, University of Sydney and Northwestern University Feinberg School of Medicine, and was informed by a review of the research evidence on this topic.